CEXT-Dan/PyRx/READMEINSTALL.md

 ****BricsCAD, ZwCAD and GstarCAD****
 BRX, ZRX and GRX libraries are installed in %AppData%\Local\Programs\PyRx.
 Use the appload command and navigate to load the files. add to your startup suite

+BricsCAD users,
+This these modules have nothing to do with BricsCAD BIMPYTHON.